www.scantips.com

 To compute maximum shutter time to prevent star trails on a fixed mount, like for wide angle Milky Way photos

 The "500 Rule" was a simple guide (in older days for 35 mm film) calculating the maximum allowable exposure time of star photos due to the Earth’s rotation making star trails when camera is on a fixed tripod.
-Longer exposure causes the earth rotation to make longer star trails instead of dots.
-Greater focal length does magnify the Earth’s rotation.
-But the original 500 Rule is Not about other sensor sizes, nor about computing a useful exposure time.
-The "Rule" is only about a maximum exposure time for minimum and acceptable trail length due to the Earth's rotation.
+Longer exposure causes the earth rotation to make longer circular star trails.
+Greater focal length magnifies the Earth’s rotation speed.
+But the original 500 Rule is Not about other sensor sizes of today, nor about computing a useful exposure time.
+The "Rule" is only about a maximum exposure time to prevent trail length due to the Earth's rotation.

 That was all there was to the original rule.
 The 500 Rule assumes 35 mm film popular at the time, or today for a Full Frame 1x crop factor.
 However, for other sensor sizes, the same allowable movement and corresponding Rule Number is computed as:

-The Rule will be more usable (longer exposure) when using a short lens for a wide sky view than for an enlargement of a smaller area.
+The Rule will be more usable (longer exposure) when using a larger sensor.
+And a shorter lens for a wide sky view does compute a larger "rule" which computes more seconds (allowing more movement, which is harder to see in a wider frame), but a longer lens actually has a larger aperture diameter (at same f/stop, providing more exposure), so is a larger "telescope", so to speak.
+But this Rule is NOT AT ALL about a proper exposure, but is only about the movement trail it leaves.
 You will also have to use the ISO and f/stop that gives an acceptable exposure, and that gets much harder.
 The 500 Rule definitely does limit actual photographic exposure time.
 Some people use it as the 600 Rule because it specifies more time.
-Others use it as the 400 Rule for less star trails but less exposure.
-For example, 500 Rule / (1.6 crop factor x 12 mm lens) = 26 seconds maximum time for perhaps acceptable absence of trail blur, but 26 seconds may need ISO 4000 f/2.8 for a minimal exposure of stars.
+Others more knowledgeable use it as the 400 Rule for less star trails but less exposure.
+For example, 500 Rule / (1.6 crop factor x 12 mm lens) = 21 seconds maximum time for perhaps acceptable absence of trail blur, but 21 seconds may need very high ISO and f/2.8 for an acceptable exposure of stars.
 A short lens works better for this (a short lens is less magnification of the Earth's rotation).
 A wide angle sky view with a short lens is a better view of the Milky Way anyway (because it is full sky large up there).
 And don't miss seeing below about an easy and inexpensive DIY rotation tracker.

 But even when factoring in the crop factor (which is sensor size), the original Rule ignores all other factors.
 But if the shutter exposure is longer than a second or two, then the trail length is also longer than zero.
 Even photographing the Moon requires sunlight exposures because it moves (but it is illuminated by the same Sun that the Earth sees).
 However in today's cameras, a trail 5 or 6 pixels long is usually not noticeable unless viewing is enlarged more than usual.
 This calculator computes for sensor size and CoC and trail length, but the Rule does not specify a desired exposure.
 For exposure of stars in a dark sky on a fixed mount, using a 14 mm lens on a 1x sensor, I’d suggest planning to start at least about f/2.8 ISO 3200 and 30 seconds, which would be Rule 420 and 1.02X CoC and EV -2 (but 500 Rule allows 36 seconds, but which is only 1/4 EV more).
 30 seconds is a little more motion, so will be best with a short lens (like 14 mm) for a lessor enlargement.
 For a 1.5x or 1.6x crop camera, a 9 mm lens would be about the same result, about Rule 260 to 290.
 Be aware that the Moon is not a star, but is illuminated by our own Sun, and a Full moon itself needs more nearly the same as other exposures in sunlight, which the moon is.